-Building upon the contents of GTECH 20100, where emphasis is on capturing geographic relationships in basic spatial data structures, this course extends that to spatial databases, 3D analysis, network analysis, raster analysis, field and surface analysis, 3S integration, and other advanced topics in GeoInformatics.
+Building upon the contents of GTECH 70900, where emphasis is on capturing geographic relationships in basic spatial data structures, this course extends that to spatial databases, 3D analysis, network analysis, raster analysis, point pattern and clustering, field and surface analysis, and other advanced topics in GeoInformatics.
 A focus of this course is the development of spatial analysis models and geoprocessing workflows.
 While most techniques have a geographic origin, we will address all geo-spatially relevant methods in various disciplines like natural resources, environmental studies, and social sciences, to name a few.
-On the practical side, we will learn a few different software packages, but with a focus on ArcGIS.
-Each student will conduct an individual course project that is related to GIS analysis.
-Students will need to choose software packages, specify a project topic, collect the necessary data, and produce a project report in the form of a poster, a paper, and/or a WebGIS.
+On the practical side, we will focus on ArcGIS.
+Each student will need to conduct an individual course project that is related to GIS analysis.
+Students need to choose a project topic, collect necessary data, and produce a project report in the form of a poster, a paper, and/or a WebGIS.
 More detailed instructions on the project will be provided at the Blackboard course website.